flexion/devops-deployment-metrics/docs/threat-model.md

 Implement strong authentication and access controls to ensure only authorized users can execute the CLI application and access sensitive data.
 Consider utilizing secure token-based authentication or API keys.

+The application utilizes secure communication with GitHub over TLS.

 ## Command Injection

 ### Threat